Shelswell: Economic and social history

 Shelswell was a poor parish and during the Middle Ages its population tended to decline.
 Its lands were enclosed in different stages.
 In 1497 the husband of the lady of the manor evicted people, demolished two houses and enclosed 60 acre of land for arable farming.
 By 1528 another landowner had made further evictions and enclosures and in 1533 Brasenose College, Oxford bought a 90 acre farm in the parish.
 By 1601 Shelswell's enclosures were complete.
 In 1634 the parsonage was still standing but unoccupied.
 No building from the former village survives today.

 In 1899 the Great Central Railway built its main line to London through the eastern part of the then Shelswell parish and built Finmere for Buckingham station where the line crosses the main road about 0.5 mi northeast of Newton Purcell.
 Buckingham was almost 5 mi from the Great Central station, so the name was subsequently shortened to the more appropriate "Finmere".
 British Railways closed Finmere station in 1963, and closed the section of the Great Central line through the station and parish in 1966.

-Shelswell was a separate civil parish until 1932 when it was merged with Newton Purcell to form the present civil parish of Newton Purcell with Shelswell.
+In 1931 the parish had a population of 31.
+On 1 April 1932 the parish was abolished and merged with Newton Purcell to form "Newton Purcell with Shelswell".

 In 1939 the novelist Flora Thompson used Sheldon Park as the basis of "Skeldon Park" in Lark Rise, the first book of her Lark Rise to Candleford trilogy.